phogolabs/prana/README.md

 ### SQL Scripts and Commands

-Also, it provides a way to work with embeddable SQL scripts by exposing them as SQL Commands.
+Also, it provides a way to work with embeddable SQL scripts which can be executed easily by [OAK][oak-url] as SQL Commands.
 First of all you have create a script that contains your SQL statements.

 The easies way to generate a SQL script with correct format is by using `prana`